 Effective Fall 2017, students must be awarded and maintain competitive scholarships of at least $4,000 per academic year in order to qualify for this waiver.
 Current students with existing and continuing scholarship awards may continue to receive this waiver at the previous $1,000 threshold.
 All new students and new scholarship recipients are subject to the $4,000 minimum.

 - You must be an entering freshman who has not attended another college or university.

-- You must submit the Free Application for Federal Student Aid (FAFSA) to be considered for need-based awards.
+- You must submit a financial aid application to be considered for need-based awards.

 In order to provide the most opportunity to the greatest number of students, Texas A&M does not stack Opportunity Award Scholarships.
 If you qualify for more than one Opportunity Award Scholarship you will receive the highest dollar-value scholarship only.

 Opportunity Awards range from one year to four year awards.
 Multi-year awarded students must meet eligibility requirements to continue receiving their scholarship award in future years.